leec94/SY0-701-notes/README.md

 - WEP: outdated encryption protocol that has been widely exploited and rendered highly insecure.
 Its weak key management and static keys make it vulnerable to various attacks, and it can be cracked relatively easily.
 It should be avoided in modern network environments due to its lack of security
 - TKIP: considered weak and has known vulnerabilities.
 Due to its security limitations, using TKIP is not advisable, especially when more secure alternatives like AES are available.
 - WPA: has some known vulnerabilities, particularly when using its pre-shared key (PSK) mode.
 Depending solely on WPA might not provide the level of security required to safeguard modern wireless networks
+- Transport Layer Security (TLS): a protocol that encrypts communications over a network
 - **WPA3** features
   - latest and most secure wireless security protocol
   - utilizes a Diffie-Hellman key agreement